 Visit 2 will occur 5 to 9 days following Visit 1.
 Subjects must present to this visit wearing the study lenses in both eyes, and lenses must have been worn for at least 1 hour prior to the visit.

 Subjects should bring their own habitual spectacles or contact lenses to this visit to wear following study lens removal.

-Visit 2: Treatment 1 Follow-Up 1 Step Procedure Details 2.1 Wear time and compliance Record the subjects wearing time and comfortable wearing time.
+Visit 2: Follow-U #1 Step Procedure Details 2.1 Wear time and compliance Record the subject's wearing time and comfortable wearing time.
 Subjects must have worn lenses for at least 8 hours on at least 5 days during the dispensing period, and for at least 1 hour prior to attending this visit.
-2.2 Review medical history and concomitant medications Record any changes to the subject's medical history (including adverse events) or concomitant medications.
-2.3 Subject reported ocular symptoms Record any subject reported ocular symptoms in response to a verbal open-ended symptoms questionnaire.
-2.4 Follow-up PRO questionnaire Subjects will complete a PRO questionnaire to assess their experience with the study lenses.
-2.5 Entrance visual acuity Record the entrance Snellen VA for each eye while wearing the study lenses.
+2.2 Collect unused lenses Collect any unused study lenses that were dispensed at the previous visit.
+2.3 Review medical history and concomitant medications Record any changes to the subject's medical history (including adverse events) or concomitant medications.
+2.4 Subject reported ocular symptoms Record any subject reported ocular symptoms in response to a verbal open-ended symptoms questionnaire.

-Visit 2: Treatment 1 Follow-Up 1

-Step Procedure Details

-2.6 Distance ETDRS visual acuity Measure monocular distance high luminance high contrast (HLHC) visual acuity using ETDRS charts at 4 meters.
+Visit 2: Follow-U #1 Step Procedure Details 2.5 Follow-up PRO questionnaire Subjects will complete a PRO questionnaire to assess their experience with the study lenses.
+Note: at the end of the second wear period (Visit 4: Follow-up #2) the PRO questionnaire will also include questions regarding lens preference between the lenses worn in the first and second wear periods.
+2.6 Entrance visual acuity Record the entrance Snellen VA for each eye while wearing the study lenses.
+2.7 Distance ETDRS visual acuity Measure monocular distance high luminance high contrast (HLHC) visual acuity using ETDRS charts at 4 meters.
 Measure each eye using the charts shown in the table below:

-Recorded letter-by-letter results into EDC.
-Condition HLHC Room illumination > 400 lux Chart luminance 120 - 200 cd/m Eye OD OS Charts HC-1 HC-2 HC-3 HC-4 Condition HLHC Room illumination > 400 lux Chart luminance 120 - 200 cd/m Eye OD OS Charts HC-1 HC-2 HC-3 HC-4 2.7 Toric lens orientation Record the toric lens orientation for each eye to the nearest degree.
-2.8 Additional sample of toric lens orientation (1) Instruct the subject to leave the consulting room and walk around for at least 2 minutes.
+Recorded letter-b-letter results into EDC.
+Condition HLHC Room illumination > 400 lux Chart luminance 120 - 200 cd/m 2 Eye OD OS Charts HC-1 HC-2 HC-3 HC-4 Condition HLHC Room illumination > 400 lux Chart luminance 120 - 200 cd/m 2 Eye OD OS Charts HC-1 HC-2 HC-3 HC-4 2.8 Toric lens orientation Record the toric lens orientation for each eye to the nearest degree.
+2.9 Additional sample of toric lens orientation (1) Instruction the subject to leave the consulting room and walk around for at least 2 minutes.
 Upon their return, measure and record the toric lens orientation to the nearest degree in each eye.
-2.9 Additional sample of toric lens orientation (2) Repeat the previous step once again.
-2.10 Lens removal Remove and place both lenses into a lens case with saline solution.
+2.10 Additional sample of toric lens orientation 2 Repeat the previous step once again.
+2.11 Lens removal Remove and place both lenses into a lens case with saline solution.
 Do not discard the lenses until after biomicroscopy has been completed.
-2.11 Biomicroscopy The FDA Slit Lamp Classification Scale will be used to grade findings.
-If any slit lamp finding is graded as 3 or worse, the subject must be discontinued, an adverse event will be recorded and the subject will be monitored as per the guidelines given in section 13.
-Should the clearance of the fluorescein need to be expedited, preservative free rewetting drops or artificial tears may be instilled.
+2.12 Biomicroscopy The FDA Slit Lamp Classification Scale will be used to grade findings.
+If any slit lamp finding is graded as 3 or worse, the subject must be discontinued, an adverse event will be recorded, and the subject will be monitored as per the guidelines given in section 13.
+Should the clearance of the fluorescein need to be expedited, preservative-free rewetting drops or artificial tears may be instilled.
 Study lenses may be discarded if there is no reason to store them following biomicroscopy.
-2.12 Exit visual acuity Record the exit monocular distance Snellen visual acuity for each eye with the subject wearing their habitual correction.
+2.13 Exit visual acuity Record the exit monocular distance Snellen visual acuity for each eye with the subject wearing their habitual correction.